Zodiac (film): Principal photography

-Fincher decided to use the digital Thomson Viper FilmStream Camera to shoot the film.
-He had previously used the Thomson Viper over the past three years on commercials for Nike, Hewlett Packard, Heineken and Lexus, which allowed him to get used to and experiment with the equipment.
-He was able to use inexpensive desktop software like Final Cut Pro to edit Zodiac.
-Fincher remarked in an interview, "Dailies almost always end up being disappointing, like the veil is pierced and you look at it for the first time and think, 'Oh my god, this is what I really have to work with.'
-But when you can see what you have as it's gathered, it can be a much less neurotic process."
+Fincher decided to use the digital Thomson Viper FilmStream Camera to shoot the film, having previously used it on commercials for Nike, Hewlett-Packard, Heineken, and Lexus, which allowed him to get used to and experiment with the equipment.
+The film was not shot entirely digitally, as traditional high-speed film cameras were used for slow-motion murder sequences.

-Contrary to belief, Zodiac was not shot entirely digitally.
-Traditional high-speed film cameras were used for slow-motion murder sequences.
-Michael Mann's Miami Vice, as well as his previous effort, Collateral (a co-production of Paramount and its current sister studio DreamWorks, and which also starred Mark Ruffalo), were also shot with the camera but mixed in other formats.
 Once shot on the Viper camera, the files were converted to DVCPro HD 1080i and edited in Final Cut Pro.
 This was for editorial decisions only.
 During the later stages of editing the original uncompressed 1080p 4:4:4 RAW digital source footage was assembled automatically to maintain an up-to-date digital "negative" of the film.
-Other digital productions like Superman Returns or Apocalypto recorded to the HDCAM tape format.

 Fincher had previously worked with director of photography Harris Savides on Seven (he shot the opening credits) and The Game.
 Savides loved the script but realized, "there was so much exposition, just people talking on the phone or having conversations.
 It was difficult to imagine how it could be done in a visual way."
 Fincher and Savides did not want to repeat the look of Seven.
 The director's approach to Zodiac was to create a look mundane enough that audiences would accept that what they were watching was the truth.
 The filmmakers also did not want to glamorize the killer or tell the story through his eyes.
 "That would have turned the story into a first-person-shooter video game.
 We didn't want to make the sort of movie that serial killers would want to own," Fincher said.

 Savides' first experience with the Viper Filmstream camera was shooting a Motorola commercial with Fincher.
 From there, he used it on Zodiac.
 Fincher wanted to make sure that the camera was more inclined towards film production so that the studio would be more comfortable about using it on a project with a large budget.
 To familiarize himself with the camera, he "did as many things 'wrong' as I possibly could.
 I went against everything I was supposed to do with the camera."
 Savides felt comfortable with the camera despite its certain limitations.